Márton Gyöngyösi: Inter-parliamentary relations

 On March 26, 2007 the Hungarian Parliament established the Hungary-Azerbaijan interparliamentary friendship group.
 Márton Gyöngyösi was the chairman of this Group.

 Personal life

 Gyöngyösi is married.
 His wife is Ágnes Gyöngyösiné Cserhalmi, jurist and economist.
 They have a son.

 Controversies

-In 2012 as a junior MP in the Parliament, while evaluating an Israeli military action in the Gaza strip, Gyöngyösi suggested that there should be a list of Jews in the National Assembly.
+In 2012, as a junior MP in the Parliament, Gyöngyösi suggested that there should be a list of Jews in the National Assembly.
 Later he apologised, and told that his statement was “a bad sentence, it was a not-well-thought-through sentence, it was a disastrous sentence.”

+Gyöngyösi has been accused of antisemitism a couple other times.
+On a separate occasion he claimed Israel to run on a "Nazi system, based on racial hatred", and declared in an interview when talking about the numbers of Hungarian Jews murdered during the Holocaust that it is a "a fantastic business to jiggle around with the numbers."